nabunz/about_me/README.md

 ![headshot](nabu.jpg)

 # A little insight into Nabu
-Nabu was a Mesopotamian god of writing and knowledge.
+Nabu was a Mesopotamian god of writing and knowledge the Roman version was Mercury.
 I am not a god.
 This README will give you a bit of information about me.

 ## My Career
 After 20 years in Hospitality it was time for a change.
 I've always been fascinated with computers and the time was right to create my own path instead of following others.
 After starting a diploma in Software Development, 18 months into a 2 year course I feel like I am ready to start showing what I know.